extremeframework/extremeframework/README.md

 ## Contributing

-Anyone and everyone is welcome to contribute.
-We follow the "fork-and-pull" Git workflow below for submitting patches and additions.
+Anyone and everyone is welcome to contribute

  1. Fork the repo on GitHub
  2. Commit changes to a branch in your fork